-You may have found the Richie McFarland Children’s Center because you’re looking for an educational playgroup for your preschooler.
-Or you may have concerns about your toddler reaching developmental milestones.
-Or you may have a young child with special needs.
+You may have found the Richie McFarland Children’s Center because you’re looking for an educational playgroup to get your toddler ready for preschool.
+Or, you may have concerns about your toddler showing delays in reaching developmental milestones.
+Or, you may have a young child with special needs.
 Whatever your reason, welcome to RMCC.

 The Richie McFarland Children’s Center assists young children with and without special needs at their most critical stage of development—from birth to six years—through play-based, family-focused, transdisciplinary programs:

 You know your child best.
 Our therapists partner with you and help you provide the very best education and care for your child by defining appropriate expectations and goals, educating you on best practices within the field and providing connections to community resources that will further enhance your child's success.

 But don’t just take our word for it—we encourage you to hear from a few RMCC families directly.

 In all we do, RMCC promises to treat each child as an individual, to inspire each family member to be a confident caregiver, and to ensure that our services reduce or eliminate the need for more extensive, expensive education services in the future.

 “The organization as a whole—and the individuals dedicated to delivering world-class services to families when we need it the most—has made a difference in our lives as parents, in our lives as a family, and certainly in [our daughter’s] life for now and always.”

 As a home-based, early intervention program, ESS provides infants and toddlers (from birth to three years) with state-subsidized services that focus on motor development, language and communication, cognitive skills, and social/emotional development.
 RMCC offers Service Coordination, guiding families and ensuring access to necessary services, on-going assessments, an updated service plan (and any interventions necessary to support that plan), and assistance in accessing community and health services.

 Qualification: Our ESS Program is available for any child who meets three eligibility requirements: